Skip navigation

 Any enquiries about Getting Court training please contact Di Harrill, one of the Lead Teachers on the team, at di.harrill@ghll.org.uk or one of the GHLL administrators ghll@Gloucestershire.gov.uk

-Tagged under: crime, British Values, hate crime
+Tagged under: crime, British Values, hate crime, justice system, sheriff, Getting Court, Young Offenders

 Was the information on this page helpful?
 Yes No